DATES: Friday April 5th, 7-10pm

 The world is crazy.
 Meditation is sanity.
-The intention of this weekend training is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
+The intention of this non-residential weekend training is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
 Learning to guide meditation practice is an excellent way to do both.
+As we get clearer about the practice of guiding a meditation, our own practice deepens immeasurably.

 Who’s this for?